What Are The Penalties For Violating HIPAA?Published April 19, 2018 by Karen Walsh • 4 min read

 What are the consequences of violating HIPAA?

-HIPAA violation consequences arise out of the HIPAA Enforcement Rule which imposes civil money penalties.
+HIPAA violation consequences arising out of the HIPAA Enforcement Rule which imposes civil money penalties.
 Although HHS updated the Enforcement Rule between 1996 and 2009, the Health Information Technology for Economic and Clinical Health Act (HITECH) strengthened HIPAA and consolidated the rules under the Omnibus Act.

 What is the civil penalty for violating HIPAA?